 The influence of the Workplace on performance has been hidden, yet small rises in productivity are significant and worth pursuing.

-Within the report, Duncan Weldon, BBC Newsnight economics correspondent, gives his view of how a 1% increase in productivity would benefit us all.
+Within the report, Duncan Weldon, BBC Newsnight economics correspondent, gives his view of how a increasing productivity by 1% would benefit us all.
 He writes that it would:

 • Add £20 billion to our national output